Sunday Afternoon Teachings

 The Tuesday night teachings can be attended on

-- a casual basis or
+- ad hoc (casual) basis or

 - as part of a five-year long Basic Program to help students more deeply understand and integrate the teachings into their daily life.